chadfurman/humble-bundle-ebooks/README.md

+## WORK IN PROGRESS

+**This project does not currently run.
+This is currently just the shell of a project.
+See the TODOs down below.**

 # Humble Lotus EBook Downloader
 The goal of this is to list all book bundles and enable you to select which bundle to download